-Previous experiments suggest that an increase in insect numbers should occur after pre-commercial thinning.
+Previous experiments indicate that an increase in insect numbers will occur after pre-commercial thinning.
 The affects of biomass removal are less predictable

 The biomass removal could result in an increase in insects following release of chemical attractants into the air or a decrease through the removal of habitat from the plots.
-Current expectations are that the insect numbers will undergo a short-term increase and a longerterm decline following the removal of live trees and debris.
-This decline may not necessarily be apparent in the time frame of this evagariment.
+Current expectations are that the insect numbers will undergo a short term, increase and a longer term decline following the removal of live trees and debris.
+This decline may not necessarily be apparent in the time frame of this experiment.

 Surviving trees at both treatment categories are expected to become healthier with less competition for light.
-Loss of sitenutrient cycling inherent in the loss of debris during biomass removal may affect overall tree health and defensive capability.
-Under pre-treatment conditions resin production varies widely both within and between stands.
+It is not known if loss of site nutrient cycling inherent in the loss of debris during biomass removal will affect overall tree health and defensive capability.

-In addition to informing future biomass removal projects, the insect data collected by this project will be used in concert with data obtained in studies of associated fungi to produce a fuller understanding of lobiolly pine decline.
+In addition to informing future biomass removal projects, the insect data collected by this project will be used in concert with data obtained in studies of associated fungi to produce a fuller understanding of loblolly pine decline.